Code-nano/Forcasting_Energy_Consumption_Using_XGBoost/README.md

 ## Acknowledgments
+*  I'd also like to thank Rob Mulla for the foundational knowledge and basic techniques used for this project's time series forecasting
 * Special thanks to [Kaggle](https://www.kaggle.com/) for providing the dataset.
 * This project uses the XGBoost library.
 Special thanks to the creators of [XGBoost](https://xgboost.readthedocs.io/).